LRDUN: A Low-Rank Deep Unfolding Network for Efficient Spectral Compressive Imaging: Experiments

 \subsection{Real-World Results}

-We further evaluate our method on real CASSI measurements, which lack ground-truth HSIs.
+We further evaluate our method on real CASSI measurements, where ground-truth HSIs are unavailable.
 Following prior work \cite{mengEndtoEndLowCost2020}, we retrained an LRDUN-3stg model.
 Crucially, we also directly applied the LRDUN-9stg (simu) model from the Simulation Experiment without any fine-tuning.
-As shown in \figref{fig:real_visual}, while competing methods suffer from significant texture loss, LRDUN effectively preserves fine spatial structures and spectral consistency.
-The robust performance of the non-fine-tuned LRDUN-9stg (simu) on complex, noisy real data validates its strong generalization.
+As shown in \figref{fig:real_visual}, whereas competing methods exhibit substantial texture degradation, LRDUN successfully preserves fine spatial structures and maintains spectral consistency.
+Notably, the robust performance of the non-fine-tuned LRDUN-9stg on real-world data underscores its exceptional generalization.
 This robustness stems from its principled low-rank reformulation, which effectively alleviates the severe ill-posedness of the reconstruction task.